ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-client-deployment.md

 {: #hcxclient-vcs-client-deployment-inital-config}

 1. Ensure that the Hybrid Cloud Service virtual appliance has outbound access to `https://connect.hcx.vmware.com` and `https://hybridity-depot.vmware.com`
-2. Log in to Hybrid Cloud Services virtual appliance admin interface `https://<IP>:9443` with **admin**
+2. Log in to Hybrid Cloud Services virtual appliance admin interface `https://<IP>:9443` with **admin**.
 3. Provide the license key collected in Client-Side Prerequisites.
-4. HCX Cloud Datacenter Location
-    - Enter the city nearest to the Datacenter where the HCX Cloud Instance resides.
+4. For HCX Cloud Datacenter Location, enter the city nearest to the data center where the HCX Cloud Instance resides.
 If the city is not present, select the nearest major city.
-5. Provide System name
+5. Provide the system name.

 ## Import vSphere Server certificate
 {: #hcxclient-vcs-client-deployment-import-cert}

 1. Log in to HCX Manager Admin Interface `https://<IP>:9443`
-2. Select the **Administration** tab, under **Certificate** -> **Trusted CA Certificate**
+2. Select the **Administration** tab, under **Certificate** -> **Trusted CA Certificate**.
-3. Import vSphere Server website
+3. Import vSphere Server website.

 ## Procedure to register HCX Manager with vCenter/SSO/NSX
 {: #hcxclient-vcs-client-deployment-reg-vcenter}